 Soil compaction modifies the structure and reduces the porosity and moisture-holding capacity of soils.
 Construction equipment traveling over wet soils could disrupt the soil structure, reduce pore space, increase runoff potential, and cause rutting.
 The degree of compaction depends on moisture content and soil texture.
 Fine-textured soils with poor internal drainage that are moist or saturated during construction are the most susceptible to compaction and rutting.
-Approximately 94.9 acres of compaction prone soil will be crossed by the Project.
+Approximately 104.594.9 acres of compaction prone soil will be crossed by the Project.

-Enbridge will minimize compaction and rutting impacts by implementing the measures described in its EPP (refer to Attachment D filed on February 11, 2020).
+Enbridge will minimize compaction and rutting impacts by implementing the measures described in its EPP and APP (refer to Attachments D filed on February 11, 2020 and A, respectively).
 These measures may include temporarily suspending certain construction activities on susceptible soils during wet conditions, constructing from timber mats, or using low-ground-weight equipment in wetlands.
 Enbridge will use deep tillage operations during restoration activities on agricultural land to alleviate compaction impacts, as necessary.